mjvar/mjvar.github.io/about.md

 I'm always down to chat about shared interests or collaborations.
 Feel free to email me at varona[at]cs.toronto.edu!

 # research interests
 Broadly, I am interested in **how people make sense of the world through data and visualizations**.
-Specifically, I use the lens of visualization literacy to study the factors that mediate peoples' encounters with data—both on an individual level (e.g. competency with visualizations) and a structural level (e.g. contexts of data production and dissemination).
-I also seek to incorporate critical social lenses in the study of visualizations.
-My current projects involve modeling the abilities that make up visualization literacy, improving critical engagement with election data, and reimagining climate communication using subjective indicators.
+Specifically, I use the lens of visualization literacy to study the factors that shape peoples' encounters with data—both on an individual level (e.g. competence with visualizations) and a structural level (e.g. how data is produced and shared).
+My current projects involve mapping the abilities that make up visualization literacy, developing educational games about election data, and developing new, subjective indicators for climate communication.

 # etc.
 My other interests include labor organizing, birdwatching, sewing, puzzles, urbanism, indie video games (especially roguelikes), music (see my most recently played track below), and vegan cooking.